-Abstract: To control noise emission from any source, regulating bodies can adopt one of two strategies - physical controls specifying equiprost types, allowers, luorisco, etc. or performance-based controls specifying noise levels to be met at sensitive leastions.
-The performance-based approach is generally preferred by both noise-makers (because it allows fluckbilly in designing noise controls) and fleeted community (because it guarantees a noise level outcome).
-A major problem, however, it monitoring compliance controllistup: The effort management of the strategy agreement provides and the strategy and the strategy agreement provides and the strategy agreement of the strategy agreement provides and the strategy agreement agreement of the strategy agreement agreement of the strategy agreement of the strategy agreement provides and the strategy agreement of the strategy agreement of the strategy agreement agreement of the strategy agreement
+Abstract: To control noise emission from any source, regulating bodies can adopt one of two strategies-physical controls specifying equipment types, silescents, buristics, etc. or performance-based controls specifying noise levels to be met at sensitive locations.
+The performance-based approach is generally preferred by both noise-makers (because it allows flexibility in designing noise controls) and flected communities (because it guarantees a noise level ottom).
+A major problem, however, is monitoring compliance confidently.
+The performance-based strategy generally requires accurate detection of the noise level due to a particular source, automatic monitoring of this evice over a long period (often mendato v. persa), and fan (performance protection of the noise level due to a particular source, automatic monitoring of this evice over a long period (often mendato v. persa), and fan (performance protection of the noise level due to a particular source, automatic monitoring of this describes some recent developments in this final, and demonstrates the capabilities of a large noise monitoring system with source-defection combilities.